In a country brought to its knees by political and economic problems, SPANA is providing a lifeline for animals and their owners.

 The scale of the challenge is great, but Erick is very optimistic about the future: "There is a great deal of work to do, but we are making significant progress in helping to improve animal welfare and this can only be good for working donkeys and the livelihoods of their owners and their families.”

-- Zimbabwe is SPANA’s newest country, with the permanent veterinary service launching in 2013, following a successful partnership project with a local charity.
+- SPANA launched a permanent veterinary service in Zimbabwe in 2013, following a successful partnership project with a local charity.

-- SPANA’s two vets, Dr Erick and Dr Andy, travel up to 1,600km at a time in the mobile clinics to help thousands of working donkeys throughout the country.
+- SPANA’s two vets, Dr Erick and Dr Andy, travel up to 23,000km at a time in the mobile clinics to help thousands of working donkeys throughout the country.

 - Around 95 per cent of the population live in poverty in Zimbabwe’s rural areas and the mobile clinics are the only way for people to access veterinary care for the animals they rely upon.